FC 26 ROLES

 - Build-Up Focus

-The Build-Up focus moves the Ball-playing Defender into more of a holding defensive midfielder during possession.
+The Build-Up focus moves the Ball-Playing Defender into more of a holding defensive midfielder during possession.

 ● Build-Up Support ● Defence Support ● Versatile ● Out of Position - Aggressive Focus